 Find out more about what we do on Witchelina Nature Reserve to protect this important habitat.

 Recently some details about Witchelina's early non-Aboriginal history has come to light.
-Read about it in Eureka! in our Latest News stories.
+Read about it in our Latest News stories!

 You can explore the Witchelina Homestead precinct on foot.
 Several dams and a bird hide where a diverse range of birds can be seen throughout the year are a great destination for birdwatchers.

 Multiple Nature Drive loops are a great way to explore Witchelina.
 These follow former station tracks from when the Nature Reserve was a pastoral property.
 These re-purposed tracks are suitable as self-drive tours so that visitors, with suitable vehicles, can enjoy the different landscapes and views offered by the reserve.
 Track notes available from the Rotational Managers.
 Off track driving is strictly prohibited.

 More details on the Nature Drives are available.